MichaelDepp/Emoonji/README.md

   <img width="800" src="/screenshots/mobile.jpg">
 </p>

-The entire application is full responsive.
+The entire application is fully responsive.
 You can view the app in any viewport.
 This is the sample interface for the mobile view.

 The application has a darkmode option on the right corner.
 This IconButton can switch the entire Ui to dark and light in real time.
 The application is deployed to Vercel, and it works perfectly in the Vercel environment.
 You are most welcome to fork this repository and contribute to this simple project.